HoustonRuby/rails_girls/02_lets_get_building/00_getting_started.md

 INFO  WEBrick::HTTPServer#start: pid=91441 port=3000
 ~~~

-If you go to a web browser like Chrome, you can view your website at [http://localhost:3000](http://localhost:3000)
+If you go to a web browser like Chrome, you can view your website at [http://localhost:3000](http://localhost:3000).

 ![](../images/rails_new_site.png)

+You will be greeted by your front page.

 ## You've started a brand new rails project!